LLMs Learn Better by Analogies and Metaphors

 Metaphors similarly boost an LLM’s interpretive abilities.
 By linking complex ideas to familiar scenarios, models form stronger internal representations that are easier to recall and apply in various situations.
 Training with metaphors leads to improved comprehension and greater adaptability when handling new queries.

-Interestingly, many people tend to talk to LLMs as though they’re instructing children who lack basic knowledge.
+Many people talk to LLMs as though they’re instructing children who lack basic knowledge.
 For example, if you ask an LLM how to manage outdated packages in Flutter, similar to Ruby’s bundle outdated, it may either hallucinate wildly or provide the exact correct answer.
 However, if you attempt to carefully explain what an outdated package is, the model might quickly shift into philosophical musings rather than practical advice.

 Ultimately, teaching through analogies and metaphors leverages an LLM’s core strengths in pattern recognition and relational thinking.
 As these models advance, incorporating metaphorical reasoning into their training might prove essential, not just for their intelligence but for their deeper understanding as well.